enigma-yang/yDB/README.md

 ###RESOURCES
 We are going to start our project from scratch, but in case of the time pressure, we may use existing library such as B+ tree library if it can fit in our purpose well.

-For the database design, currently we are reading recent conference paper and investigating existing efforts on this topic.
-We found these papers[1][2][3] are very useful in high-performance in-memory database design and may adopt some ideas of them.
+For the database design, currently we are reading recent conference papers and investigating existing efforts on this topic.
+We found these papers [1][2][3] are very useful in high-performance in-memory database design and may adopt some ideas of them.

 To use RTM techinque, we need a machine with CPU that supports RTM, but we could not find such one in CMU.

 ###GOALS AND DELIVERABLES
-Describe the deliverables or goals of your project.

-This is by far the most important section of the proposal:

-Separate your goals into what you PLAN TO ACHIEVE (what you believe you must get done to have a successful project and get the grade you expect) and an extra goal or two that you HOPE TO ACHIEVE if the project goes really well and you get ahead of schedule.
-It may not be possible to state precise performance goals at this time, but we encourage you be as precise as possible.
-If you do state a goal, give some justification of why you think you can achieve it. (e.g., I hope to speed up my starter code 10x, because if I did it would run in real-time.)
-If applicable, describe the demo you plan to show at the parallelism computation (will it be an interactive demo? will you show an output of the program that is really neat? will you show speedup graphs?).
-Specifically, what will you show us that will demonstrate you did a good job?
-If your project is an analysis project, what are you hoping to learn about the workload or system being studied?
-What question(s) do you plan to answer in your analysis?
-Systems project proposals should describe what the system will be capable of and what performance is hoped to be achieved.
-PLATFORM CHOICE.
-Describe why the platform (computer and/or language) you have chosen is a good one for your needs.
-Why does it make sense to use this parallel system for the workload you have chosen?
+Our goal is to implement a high performance and scalable in-memory database using RTM technique.

+For the functionality, we would like to make it able to run TPC-C benchmark or YCSB benchmark.
+We are going to use B-tree based index and not going to implement hashtable based index.

+For the performance, we would like to achieve the tps(transaction per second) no worse than the start-of-art in-memory database using fine-grained locks such as Silo in [2].

+For the scalability, we would like to show it can scale linearly as the number of threads.
+Since current Intel RTM can only support at most 4 cores, we may only test the scalability from 1 threads to 8 threads.
+Also, the hyperthreading feature may affect the RTM performance, we expect the scalability may decrease after threads number exceeds 4.
+Due to the time pressure, we are not going to support the durability.

+After this project, we expect we can demo the common database functionality and the testing result(data and graphs) about performance and scalability using TPC-C or YCSB benchmark.

 ###SCHEDULE
 | Date        | Milestone  |